Tag: 2019 Winter

 Coyotes

-by Terri Leker
+By Terri Leker

 The coyotes moved into the woods behind my house just after I learned I was pregnant.
 On a quiet June morning, while my husband slept, I pulled on my running shoes and grabbed a leash from a hook at the back door.
 Jute danced around my feet on her pipe-cleaner legs, whining with impatience.
 It would have taken more than this to wake Matt, but I hushed her complaints with a raised finger and we slipped outside.
 A light breeze blew the native grasses into brown and golden waves as we wandered, camouflaging Jute’s compact frame.
 She sniffed the dirt, ears telescoping as though she were asking a question.
 When we reached a shady thicket of red madrones and live oaks, I unclipped the leash and wound it around my wrist.